tms-dos21-onl/ales-litvinovich/HW1.md

 New password:
 BAD PASSWORD: The password is shorter than 8 characters Retype new password:
-Sorry, passwords do not match.
-New password:
-BAD PASSWORD: The password is shorter than 8 characters Retype new password:
 passwd: password updated successfully
 Changing the user information for new_admin_user
 Enter the new value, or press ENTER for the default